Coastal Carolina vs. Arkansas State NCAA Football Odds, Plays and Insights | October 7, 2021

 Arkansas State Stats and Trends

-- Arkansas State's games this season have hit the over in 75% of its opportunities (three times in four games with a set point total).
+- Arkansas State has hit the over in 75% of its opportunities this year (three times over four games with a set point total).

-- Arkansas State is 2-1 against the spread and 1-3 overall in games when it scores more than 14.0 points.
+- When Arkansas State records more than 14.0 points, it is 2-1 against the spread and 1-3 overall.

-- Arkansas State is 2-1 against the spread and 1-3 overall when the team churns out more than 283.6 yards.
+- In games that Arkansas State totals more than 283.6 yards, the team is 2-1 against the spread and 1-3 overall.

 - The Red Wolves have turned the ball over 10 times this season, nine more turnovers than the Chanticleers have forced (1).